With KELLIE from IRIS Cambodia

 2. What is an honest struggle that you face daily when trying to fight human trafficking?

-Honestly, the hardest thing for me is when we have rescued a child and we cannot give them the justice that they deserve for what ever reason.
-Sometime there is nothing we can do until certain evidence is acquired and the wait knowing how difficult it is for the victim during that process.
+Honestly, the hardest thing for me is when we have rescued a child and we cannot give them the justice that they deserve for whatever reason.
+Sometimes there is nothing we can do until certain evidence is acquired and the wait knowing how difficult it is for the victim during that process.

 3. In your experiences with the people on the streets, what is the root of human trafficking in cambodia, how can people in Singapore or around the world help?